xwmx/nb/README.md

 </p>

-`nb` is designed to be portable, future-focused, and vendor independent, providing a full-featured, intuitive experience within a composable user-centric text interface.
+`nb` is designed to be portable, future-focused, and vendor independent, providing a full-featured and intuitive experience within a highly composable user-centric text interface.
 The entire program is a single well-tested shell script that can be copied or `curl`ed almost anywhere and just work, using